qingkaikong/blog/2018_32_create_kml_for_MT/README.md

 I usually need to plot the moment tensors on the map, but plot them in the google earth is really cool.
 This week, I will blog how to do that based on [this blog](http://www.geophysique.be/2012/11/13/easily-create-kml-file-to-plot-beachball-in-google-earth/) from my friend Thomas.
 Some of the API in his blog have already changed in the past, and I will make a working example.
+You can find all the code on [Qingkai's Github](https://github.com/qingkaikong/blog/tree/master/2018_32_create_kml_for_MT).

 ```python